Maternity Leave Pay: How Much Should Employers Pay When ESI Act Doesn't Apply?

 Madhu.T.K

-If the company wants to give her PL or any other paid leave you can give.
-More than 8 weeks before child birth can not be called maternity leave.
-Normally, it will be marked as unpaid leave.
+If the company wants to give her PL or any other paid leave, you can provide it.
+More than 8 weeks before childbirth cannot be considered maternity leave.
+Normally, it will be designated as unpaid leave.

 vid28pachpute@gmail.com

-Hi all, A woman who is 8 months pregnant gave maternity leave letter to organisation, stating her starting date of absence 01-03-2019.
+A woman who is 8 months pregnant gave a maternity leave letter to the organization, stating her starting date of absence as 01-03-2019.
+However, she has not submitted any letter to date.
+She worked for more than 80 working days in the previous 21 months.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute